Alluxio/alluxio/docs/Tiered-Storage-on-Tachyon.md

 small block size (less than 64MB), to reduce the latency of block eviction.
 This restriction will not exist when asynchronous eviction is introduced.

+## Space Reserver

+Space reserver makes tiered storage try to reserve certain portion of space on each storage layer before all space on some layer is consumed.
+It will be good for burst write performance, but for continous write, since the bottleneck is eviction speed, it will get very little performance gain.

 # Enabling and Configuring Tiered Storage

 Tiered storage can be enabled in Tachyon with some